IntelSoftware/SYCL_101/05_Next_step/02_Module.rst

 Module 2: DPCPP Program Structure
 #################################

 This module demonstrates basic **SYCL code anatomy** and program structure.
 You will learn about important **SYCL classes** and different types of kernels.
-You will also learn about **buffer accessor memory model** and synchronizations when using buffers.
+You will also learn about **buffer accessor memory model** and synchronization when using buffers.

 Learning Objectives
 ********************